tafadzwagonera/dutuphp/README.rst

   $db = new PDOImpl($config);
   $db->select("data")->rowCount();

-  // Awesome, isn't it?
-Oh, and don't forget to wrap the PDO version
+  // there's no need to change our code during the switch
-  // inside the try {} catch() {} block
+  // don't forget to wrap the PDO version inside the try {} catch() {} block

 Installation